Alfresco/docs-alfresco/search-services/latest/upgrade/breaking-changes-1.x.md

 title: Breaking changes from Search Services 1.x
 ---

-Use this information to upgrade from Search Services 1.x to Search Services 2.x.
+Use this information when upgrading from Search Services 1.x to Search Services 2.x.

 ## Text indexation for properties of type `d:content`

 Search Services 1.x indexed the content of secondary `d:content` properties defined for a custom Content Model Type.
 This feature is unsupported by Search Services 2.x, so it's required to re-design your Content Model before upgrading.

-The following sample Content Model describes a secondary `d:content` property named `doc:attachment`.
+The following sample Content Model describes a secondary `d:content` property named `doc:attachment`:

 ```xml
 <type name="doc:sample">